robozman/switch-music/README.rst

 Switch Music
 ============

 A very WIP music player for the Nintendo Switch.
-There are literally memory leaks in this program.

 Built using libnx, SDL2, and SDL2_mixer.